Bus lane: Design

 Bus lanes may be located in different locations on a street, such as on the sides of a street near the curb, or down the center.
 They may be long, continuous networks, or short segments used to allow buses to bypass bottlenecks or reduce route complexity, such as in a contraflow bus lane.

 Bus lanes may be demarcated in several ways.
 Descriptive text such as "BUS LANE" may be marked prominently on the road surface, particularly at the beginning and end.
 Some cities use a diamond-shaped pavement marking to indicate an exclusive bus lane.
 The road surface may have a distinctive color, usually red, which has been shown to reduce prohibited vehicles from entering bus lanes.
 Road signs may communicate when a bus lane is in effect.

 Bus lanes may also be physically separated from other traffic using bollards, curbs, or other raised elements.

 In some cities, such as The Hague in the Netherlands, buses are allowed to use reserved tram tracks, usually laid in the middle of the road and marked with the text "Lijnbus".

 Bus gates

 In the United Kingdom bus gates are common in towns and cities.
-A bus gate consists of a short section of road that only buses and authorised vehicles (typically taxis) can pass through.
-They are normally marked with the same street signage as bus lanes, but have "BUS GATE" marked on the road surface.
-Bus gates are normally used as "short cuts" for public transport at junctions, roundabouts or through one-way systems.
+A bus gate consists of a short section of road that only buses, cycles and sometimes other vehicles (typically taxis) can pass through.
+They lack most of the signage of bus lanes and have the words "BUS GATE" on the carriageway instead of "BUS LANE".

+Until 1975, local authorities needed special permission from the Ministry of Transport for traffic signs relating to buses.
+Some local authorities avoided this, creating their own schemes which didn't need special traffic signs.
+Across short sections of carriageway they put a gate, which would open as a bus approached.
+The gate usually took the form of a red-and-white pole pivoted at one end.
+These are still used at some toll bridges (and in car parks) but not at bus gates.

+Gates could be used, along with physical narrowing, to block the entire width of the road, or they could be placed across one lane which was for buses only.
+Where local authorities wanted to stop HGVs using a residential road which was also a bus route, they would impose a width restriction.
+Buses were the same width as HGVs, so next to the width-restricted lane, they created a separate lane for buses with a bus-operated gate across it.
+Most of these take the form of a central two-way lane between width-restricted nearside lanes in each direction, but other configurations exist.
+Where a bus-only route was the full width of the road, physical cues would be used such as narrowing at the entry point, along with psychological ones such as coloured road surface.

+Rising barriers were superseded by rising bollards from 1995.
+Now all physical barriers have been removed, to be replaced by CCTV enforcement.
+Many motorists are fined for going through bus gates.